Holter Monitor CPT Code (2022) – Descriptions, Guidelines, Reimbursement, Modifiers & Examples

 A 38-year-old male presents to ED with a chief complaint of dizziness.
 The patient reports vertigo began one day ago.
 Vertigo began while at home when he stood up.

 The patient describes the course of vertigo as abrupt.
 The dizziness is currently 6/10.
-Vertigo worsened by standing, head movement, and movement.
+Vertigo is worsened by standing, head movement, and movement.
 The vertigo is not worsened by breathing or lying supine.

 Anti-vertigo meds alleviate vertigo.
 Vertigo is associated with nausea, vomiting, and gait instability.
 Vertigo is not associated with a vision change.